Xilinx/mlir-air/AIRTransformPasses.md

 by identifying child operations which are not direct consumers or producers of the memref targetted for ping-pong buffering, and hoisting said operations out of the scf.for loop.
+### `-air-isolate-async-dma-loop-nests`

+_Hoist dma ops into perfectly nested loop_

+This pass isolates loops containing dma memcpy ops into perfectly nested loops, by hoisting them out of their previous parent loop.
 ### `-air-label-broadcast-channel-with-tile`

 _Label broadcasted channel ops with tile coordinates._